sharife/goldenthread-v2/site/content/about/people/_index.md

         support the sharing of diverse stories of the Middle East.
       image: /img/archive/2017/12/Novick-Rebecca.jpg
       name: Rebecca Novick
-    - bio: "<strong>Torange Yeghiazarian</strong> (Executive Artistic Director)
+    - bio: "<strong>Torange Yeghiazarian</strong> (Executive Artistic Director;
-        founded Golden Thread in 1996 where she launched such visionary programs as ReOrient Festival &#038; Forum, Middle East America (in partnership with the Lark and Silkroad Rising), Islam 101 (with Hafiz Karmali), New Threads, and the Fairytale Players.
+        *she/her*) founded Golden Thread in 1996 where she launched such visionary programs as ReOrient Festival &#038; Forum, Middle East America (in partnership with the Lark and Silkroad Rising), Islam 101 (with Hafiz Karmali), New Threads, and the Fairytale Players.
 Torange’s plays include ISFAHAN BLUES, 444 DAYS, THE FIFTH STRING: ZIRYAB’S PASSAGE TO CORDOBA, and CALL ME MEHDI.
 Awards include the Gerbode-Hewlett Playwright Commission Award (ISFAHAN BLUES) and a commission by the Islamic Cultural Center of Northern California (THE FIFTH STRING).
 Her short play CALL ME MEHDI is published in the anthology “Salaam.
 Peace: An Anthology of Middle Eastern-American Drama,” TCG 2009.
-She adapted the poem, I SELL SOULS by Simin Behbehani to the stage, and directed the premieres of OUR ENEMIES:
-        LIVELY SCENES OF LOVE AND COMBAT and SCENIC ROUTES by Yussef El Guindi, THE MYTH OF CREATION by Sadegh Hedayat, TAMAM by Betty Shamieh, STUCK by Amir Al-Azraki and VOICE ROOM by Reza Soroor, amongst others.
+She adapted the poem, I SELL SOULS by Simin Behbehani to the stage, and directed the premieres of OUR ENEMIES: LIVELY SCENES OF LOVE AND COMBAT and SCENIC ROUTES by Yussef El Guindi, THE MYTH OF CREATION by Sadegh Hedayat, TAMAM by Betty Shamieh, STUCK by Amir Al-Azraki and VOICE ROOM by Reza Soroor, amongst others.
 Her articles on contemporary theatre in Iran have been published in The Drama Review (2012), American Theatre Magazine (2010), and Theatre Bay Area Magazine (2010), and HowlRound.
 Torange has contributed to the Encyclopedia of Women and Islamic Cultures and Cambridge World Encyclopedia of Stage Actors.
 Born in Iran and of Armenian heritage, Torange holds a Master’s degree in Theatre Arts from San Francisco State University.
 Torange has been recognized by Theatre Bay Area and is one of Theatre Communication Group’s Legacy Leaders of Color.
 She was honored by the Cairo International Theatre Festival (2016) and the Symposium on Equity in the Entertainment Industry (2017)."
       image: /img/archive/2014/03/torange_headshot_tfs.jpg
       name: Torange Yeghiazarian
-    - bio: <strong>Murrey Nelson</strong> is the Director of Development for Chanticleer, a 39-year-old men’s a cappella group based in San Francisco.
+    - bio: <strong>Murrey Nelson</strong> *(she/her)* is the Director of Development
+        for Chanticleer, a 39-year-old men’s a cappella group based in San Francisco.
 Following 20 years in the for-profit sector, primarily doing trademark licensing in the fashion industry, she made the decision to be a fundraising professional for arts non-profits, and has done so for 11